Hindu Shahis: Conflict with the Utpala dynasty

-Kamaluka
+Kamaluka or Kamalavarman

-Nothing definite is known about the reign of the Hindu Shahi ruler Kamaluka, except that he was succeeded by his son, Bhimadeva.
-Concurrent to his reign, the Saffarids rapidly lost their power to the Samanids and sometime after 913 CE, the power vacuum led to the rise of a friendly power in the Ghazna province, the Lawik dynasty, which flourished until 962 CE and engaged in marital ties with the Hindu Shahis.
-There are various unsubstantiated speculations regarding the end date of Kamaluka's reign, ranging from 900 to 950.
+Kamaluka of Kalhana is mentioned by al-Biruni as Kamalu and by Muhammad Aufi as Kamaloa (or Kamalova), who further mentioned him to have fought against Saffarids at Sakavand, nine kilometres away from the town of Baraki Barak.
+Coinciding with his reign, the Saffarids rapidly lost their power to the Samanids, and sometime after 913 CE, the power vacuum led to the rise of a friendly dynasty in Ghazni, the Lawik dynasty, which flourished until 962 CE and engaged in marital ties with the Hindu Shahis.
+His reign is dated from c.
+903 to c.
+921 by Noémie Verdon, and based on a reading of Dewai inscription, Verdon and Rehman suggest his actual name to be Kamalavarman.
 (Note: Some have argued for the early 900s, in an attempt to squeeze Bhimadeva closer to the establishment of the dynasty, since he had minted coins of the Samanta series; Raman found the argument to lack basis, since the coins of the Samanta series would be minted by Mahmud of Ghazni as late as the early 11th century.)
+Kalhana further states that he was succeeded by his son, Bhimadeva.

+A vakka deva elephant-and-lion series has been attributed by Rahman to Kamaluka.
+However, based on the Mazar-i-Sharif inscription which mentions Sri Sahi Veka and has been dated to 959 CE by Ahmad Hasan Dani, Dani suggests him to be a distinct Hindu Shahi ruler, ruling concurrently with Bhimadeva in northern Afghanistan.
+Khaw agrees with Dani regarding the dating of inscription but doubts existence of Hindu Shahi rule in the territories which would be then under Samanids.

 Bhimadeva

 Strongly debased Bhimadeva series — found near-exclusively in Afghanistan and weighs between 3.1 and 3.2 g.
 Obverse: Recumbent bull with legend Śri Bhīmadeva.
 Reverse: Horseman holding banner; na in Nagari to left; trace of symbol to right.

-Mentioned as 'Bhima' in Al-Biruni's list, and identified with the Śri Bhīmadeva coin series, Bhimadeva was one of the most accomplished rulers of the Hindu Shahis alongside Lalliya.
+Mentioned as 'Bhima' in al-Biruni's list, and identified with the Śri Bhīmadeva coin series, Bhimadeva was one of the most accomplished rulers of the Hindu Shahis alongside Lalliya.
+The Dewai inscription mentions his complete title as paramabhaṭāraka mahārājādhirāja parameśvara śāhi śrī bhīmadeva, while Kalhana mentions him as Shahi Bhima (bhīmaśāhi).
+A son of Kamalavarman, his reign has been dated c.
+921–964 by Verdon.
 His rise to power was concurrent with the growth of neighbouring Hindu kingdoms such as that of the Pala Empire.
-According to the Khajuraho stone inscription, the Kangra Valley was under the authority of a Shahi king assumed to be Bhimadeva, and it is further presumed that the city of Bhimanagar in present day Kangra was named after him.
-The Rajatarangini states that Bhima's daughter was married to the Lohara dynasty king of Kashmir, and his grand-daughter noted as Didda became the Queen and last ruler of the Utpala dynasty.
+According to the Khajuraho stone inscription, the Kangra Valley was under the authority of a Shahi king assumed to be Bhimadeva, and it is further presumed that the city of Bhimanagar in present-day Kangra was named after him.
+The Rajatarangini states that Bhima's daughter was married to the Lohara king of Kashmir, and his grand-daughter noted as Didda became the queen and last ruler of the Utpala dynasty.